Keisha Lance Bottoms

 The major initiatives included:

 • Welcoming nine Fortune 500 companies who established a global or regional headquarters in Atlanta, helping the city add $11 billion to its total economic output and attracting $4.5 billion in total capital investment.
-Also ensuring that developments that would reshape Atlanta included historic levels of community benefits that would lift up Atlanta’s most vulnerable.
+Her administration also ensured that developments that would reshape Atlanta included historic levels of community benefits that would lift up Atlanta’s most vulnerable.
 These benefits included affordable housing requirements, securing the funding necessary to launch a city-wide affordable housing trust fund, a technical school training program, and a city-wide savings account for public school children.

 • Took the landmark decision to remove members of the Atlanta Police Department from joint operations with the United States Department of Justice due to the DOJ’s refusal to allow officers to wear body cameras.
 Shortly after taking this action against the Federal government, the United States Department of Justice announced that Federal agents would be required to wear body cameras when executing search warrants or making pre-planned arrests.